NonapyC/NJL_and_QFT_at_finite_temperature/README.md

 # NJL-and-QFT-at-finite-temperature
 Reviewing the chiral symmetry breaking at finite density and temperature in the Nambu-Jona-Lasinio model.
-The Lagrangian which I consider at this review has a SU(2)×SU(2) symmetry.
+The lagrangian which I use in this review has a SU(2)×SU(2) symmetry.

 ## NLJ Lagrangian
 First, we review the Nambu-Jona-Lasinio model[1]: